Long Marston, Warwickshire: Airfield

 Long Marston Airfield is north-east of the village.
 It was built in 1940 as RAF Long Marston and decommissioned as a military airfield in 1958.
 Since 1987 the airfield has been the venue of the Bulldog Bash, considered to be one of Europe's most popular annual motorcycle festivals.
 Since 2001 the airfield has also been the venue of the annual Global Gathering club music festival.

 Former military depot

 Long Marston depot is a former Ministry of Defence facility south-east of the village.
 Since the privatisation of British Rail in the mid-1990s, rolling stock companies (ROSCOs) have used the depot to store out-of-lease rolling stock.
-In about 2009 the depot's owners, St. Modwen Properties, along with The Bird Group of Companies, proposed to redevelop the site as Middle Quinton Eco-town.
+In about 2009 the depot's owners, St. Modwen Properties, along with The Bird Group of Companies, proposed to redevelop the site as Middle Quinton eco-town.
 In 2021, it was announced that Porterbrook had leased the site for rail rolling stock storage.

 Amenities

 Long Marston has a public house, the Mason's Arms, and a community shop called the "Poppin".
+When developed, it is anticipated that the garden village will include a town centre in its own right including a community hall, medical centre and schools.